 Tens of millions of dollars’ worth of equipment and tools are stolen each year in Canada and this statistic continues to soar.
-Construction companies and contractors know that heavy equipment and tools can be easy to steal, easy to sell, and has a low recovery rate – often being shipped out of the province or out of the country within hours.
+Construction companies and contractors know that heavy equipment and tools can be easy to steal, easy to sell, and has a low recovery rate.

 - Serial numbers & product identification